 More often than not, another firm is then hired to help manage the rates of return that the actuary suggests.
 Based on the actual investment results adjustments to the savings rate may be needed.

-Create a defined benefit (pension) from a defined contribution plan?
+Creating a defined benefit (pension) from a defined contribution plan

 If you are like some people I’ve talked with, you may also have accumulated a significantly defined contribution balance.
 I think the best way to approach creating your own pension or ongoing income stream is to think of how much money you would like to have monthly when you retire.